Cyberspace Ministry's Logo

 The law defines fair dealing as copying works for the purposes of private study, research, criticism, review or newspaper summary.
 Fair dealing with a work does not require the permission of the copyright owner or the payment of royalties.

 We reproduce here a section of the Canadian Copyright Act (Chapter C-42) about fair dealing.
-To read the complete text of this law, please consult the General Secretariat, Organization of American States website.
+To read the complete text of this law, please consult the Department of Justice Canada website.

 Chapter C-42 - Copyright Act